yuxuani/xblog/source/_posts/build-up-your-own-website-with-hexo-updated.md

 ---
-title: Build up Your Website with Hexo (New)
+title: Build up Your Website with Hexo (NEW!)
 language: en
 tags:
 - [Hexo]